 Although life circumstances (such as a medical condition or caring for a newborn baby) may make it difficult for people to get the best quality sleep every night, drivers may still be held responsible if their actions cause a fatigue-related crash.

-Investigating a Drowsy Driving Car Accident
+Investigating a Drowsy Driving Car Accident in Atlanta

 If you suspect your injuries were caused by a drowsy driver, you’ll need evidence to support your claims.
 Because fatigued driving is considered one of the most underreported causes of traffic accidents, it’s smart to consult a skilled car accident lawyer at The Champion Firm right away.
-We know what it takes to build a strong claim for compensation from drowsy driving accidents.
+We know what it takes to build a strong claim for compensation from drowsy driving car accidents.

 Examples of potential evidence include:

-- The police accident report: The officer who drafts the accident report may note signs of drowsiness or fatigue in the other driver, such as bloodshot eyes, slurred speech, or impaired reflexes or motor skills that cannot be explained through DUI tests.
+- Atlanta police accident report: The officer who drafts the accident report may note signs of drowsiness or fatigue in the other driver, such as bloodshot eyes, slurred speech, or impaired reflexes or motor skills that cannot be explained through DUI tests.
 Drivers may even admit to falling asleep behind the wheel.